ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 ## Basic description
 Circus Train BigQuery handles applying any partition filters to the data in the Google BigQuery table and extracts it as Avro into Google Cloud Storage, (GCS).
 Circus Train listeners are used to convert the Google BigQuery metadata into a Hive table object.
 The data is then replicated from source to target using the metadata from this mocked Hive table.

-If the table is **partitioned**:
+### Partitioned Tables

 * A temporary table is created by applying a partition filter to the source table.
-* The data from this temporary table is copied over to GCS.
+* The data from this temporary table extracted to GCS.
 * Circus Train then uses this GCS location to perform the replication to Hive.

-If the table is **unpartitioned**:
+### Unpartitioned Tables

-* The data from the source table is copied over to GCS.
+* The data from the entire source table is extracted to GCS.
 * This GCS location is used by Circus Train to perform the replication.